 Unfortunately, this isn't the sort of problem you realize WordPress has until you've already built a site and need to move it around (like, say, to the production server) and you discover that you've just built your site on a platform that doesn't prioritize release processes.
 But by then, the cost of rebuilding on some other system is probably much higher than doing something hacky and limping along on a platform with dorky production hygiene.Update:

 The handy wp-cli command line utility

-can do a global search and replace for your host name: wp search-replace http://badidea.example.com/ http://bettername.example.com/
+can do a global search and replace for your host name:wp search-replace badidea.example.com bettername.example.com

-Of course, if you've got a post like "Update your old links; we're no longer $old, we're now $new" then it'll say "no longer $old, we're now $new".
+Of course, if you've got a post like "Update your old links; we're no longer badidea.example.com" then it'll say "we're no longer bettername.example.com."
 But at least this is an automatable process.

 Samhain seems like a good time to reflect on the last six months of biology hobbies.
 In April we moved into a house whose owner had invested a lot of time into gardening.
 We thus had free reign of a few raised garden beds and a modest harvest of some established plants.
 The mint patch had a great time, churning out stalk upon stalk of three varieties of mint.
 Aside from the stomach-comforting benefit of "Stroll in the back hard and nibble on the mint," we didn't take full advantage of this crop.
 Our first attempt at dried mint seemed a little off and the mint I added to a batch of beer was totally undetectable.
 We've got quite a bit drying now, we'll see how well that preserves.